nagyj2/NGL/V3/grammar.md

 FOLLOW = (LINEEND)
 STMT    ::= 'var'   ELEMENT [EXPR]    // Create new variable with optional initial value
           | 'const' ELEMENT EXPR      // Create new constant
+          | 'glob'  ELEMENT [EXPR]    // Create new global identifier.
+If an expression is given, it is a constant; otherwise a variable
           | 'in'    ELEMENT           // Assign input to a var
           | 'set'   INDEXED EXPR      // Set a new variable value
           | 'del'   INDEXED {INDEXED} // Delete a variable's record